newrelic/newrelic-browser-agent/tools/testing-server/README.md

 ## Test Handles

 The test server exposes methods to create and destroy test handles.
 Test handles allow integration tests to create scheduled replies for the asset or BAM server as well as "expect"-ing XHR calls to those servers.
-JIL automatically takes care of creating a test handle for each test, passing that handle to the test, and destroying the test handle once the test completes.
+WDIO automatically takes care of creating a test handle for each test, passing that handle to the test, and destroying the test handle once the test completes.
 Each test handle is uniquely identified by a `testId` that is also used by the agent as the license key.

 Each of the servers, upon receiving a request, will attempt to find a test handle for the request by extracting the `testId` from the query parameters or from the URL via regex.
 If a test handle is found, the request will be handed to the test handle for processing before the server is allowed to process the request.
 If the test handle has any pending replies or expects that match the request, they will be registered to the request for the server to consume once it processes the request.